Zondax/izari-filecoin/README.md

 ## Tests

-So far, the package has been tested in different environments and filecoin networks.
-We are trying to assure it works in as many platforms as we can.
+So far, the package has been **tested in different environments and filecoin networks**.
+We are trying to assure it works in **as many platforms as we can**.
+Besides, in order to prove the package is fully functional on the current network version, **the CI is scheduled to run every day**.
+If something changes on the network, we will detect it right away.

 ### Networks
 | Network     | Tested?             |